ABOUT HOME SITEMAP CONTACT

 • membership fees,

-• contributions from institutions, organizations, persons or companies,
+• contributions from institutions, organizations, persons and companies,

 • income-generating projects,